heurist-network/miner-release/README.md

 #### Stable Diffusion Miner

-When running the SD miner, you can use various CLI options to customize its behavior:
+When running the SD miner, you can use various CLI options to customize its behavior.
+You can combine multiple flags.

 1. **Log Level**
    - Set the verbosity of log messages: